Frequently Asked Questions

 All profiled sites must be visitor-ready and open to the public.

-BRNHA provides links to other nonprofit organizations that provide information on attractions, lodgings, dining, and shopping within Western North Carolina.
+BRNHA’s website links to other nonprofit organizations that provide information on attractions, lodgings, dining, and shopping within Western North Carolina.

-How do I get my attraction/site featured in the Blue Ridge Parkway Visitor Center?
+How do I get my attraction/site featured in the Blue Ridge Parkway Visitor Center ?

 The Blue Ridge Parkway Visitor Center, located at milepost 384 (Asheville), is a National Park Service facility.
 The Blue Ridge National Heritage Area staffs a regional information desk at this facility to provide visitor orientation to Western North Carolina and highlight the region's exemplary natural and cultural resources.
 Space at the regional information desk is available for printed materials but is very limited.